knpuniversity/symfony2-series/knpu/episode4/goodbye.rst

 Goodbye Friend!
 ===============

-Now that you know how to deploy your application, why are you still listening to me?
+Young Jedi, now that you know how to deploy your application, why are you still listening to me?

-Seriously, thanks for joining us, I'm excited to see what you'll build!
+Seriously, thanks for joining me, I'm excited to see what you'll build!
 You've touched on just about every part of Symfony, including some more advanced topics.
-So start building!
+So start coding!

 Of course, you'll certainly run into new problems that will require new solutions.